strydex/TriangularTradingBot/README.md

 cp config.example.py config.py
 nano config.py
 ```
+- (Optional) You can change variable `USDT_ORDER_SIZE`: The size of each USDT order placed by the bot.
+Default value is 20.
-Then do the same thing with `config.example.py` located in balance_check folder.
+Then do the same thing filling your Binance API and SECRET keys with `config.example.py` located in balance_check folder.

 6. Start the Redis server:
 ```bash